waterlens/waterlens-blog/content/posts/making-proofs-in-coq.md

 	| west.
 ```

-If you want to operate the enumeration, you are likely to use the **pattern match**.
+If you want to operate the enumeration, you are likely to use the **pattern matching**.
 ```coq
 Definition opposite_direction (d: direction) : direction :=
 	match d with